 The Sandbox is another big player in the metaverse space so far.
-To get exposure to The Sandbox, you can either buy land or else buy the token $SAND on all the major crypto exchanges such as Kraken, Binance or Coinbase.
+To get exposure to The Sandbox, you can either buy land or else buy the token $SAND on all the major crypto exchanges such as Kraken or Binance.

-Sandbox by comparison is predominantly run by a centralized company out of Hong Kong, is not currently live (has a limited beta going for some lucky land holders) and is more ‘limited’ in the regards that it is more in line with games such as minecraft or roblox.
+Sandbox by comparison is predominantly run by a centralized company out of Hong Kong, is not currently live (has a limited beta going for some lucky landholders) and is more ‘limited’ in the sense that it is more in line with games such as Minecraft or Roblox.
 It is not open source and you will have to use voxels and any other ‘building blocks’ they give you to build to fit in their ecosystem.
 This builder is more user-friendly and you will see a consistent theme across the entire space.
-It’s leading company has helped make connections like Adidas, BAYC, etc, and will continue to do so.
+It’s a leading company that has helped make connections like Adidas, BAYC, etc, and will continue to do so.
 Not out, visually limited, but more of a ‘game’ that will appeal to several audiences.
 That being said, both totally have their place and both will be things in the future of this.